 Europe To Ban Single-Use Plastics

 The goal is to help cut down on invasive plastic pollution and address the colossal amount of plastic waste.
 Plastic is is literally ending up everywhere!
-It’s already permeated our oceans (check out the Ocean Conservancy), our food (read The Conversation), and even us (get the breakdown with Scientific American).
+It’s already permeated our oceans and our food, as well as our bodies.😱

 We Can Do Better

-I’m really happy to see this kind of political action taking place in Europe.
-The EU isn’t alone in this either.
-Already a number of countries have made similar commitments.
+I’m really happy to see this kind of political action taking place in Europe!!
+And the EU isn’t alone in this either.
+Already a number of other countries have also made similar commitments.
 Just last month, Jamaica announced a ban on a number of single-use plastic items (including bags, straws and styrofoam).